-- Familiarise yourself with the Motorway section of the Highway Code so you feel comfortable with the rules, speed limits and layout of the motorway.
+- Get to know the Motorway section of the Highway Code so you that you’re comfortable with the rules, speed limits and layout of the motorway.

 - Plan your journey before setting off — make a mental note of the junction numbers where you’ll be joining and leaving the motorway; it’s not safe to use a map while driving and you can’t always rely on satellite navigation.

-- Ensure your car is safe to drive – check your oil levels, brake and windscreen wash fluid and your tyre pressures.
+- Make sure your car is safe to drive – check your oil levels, brakes, tyre pressures and windscreen wash fluid.

-- Consider bringing along a more experienced driver such as a friend, parent or other relative for reassurance.
+- Consider bringing along a more experienced driver such as a friend, parent or other relative for reassurance, if you feel uncomfortable.

 Joining and leaving the motorway

 Before you join a motorway, build up speed on the slip road.
 Make sure you do a full observation, not forgetting the blind spot, and join the motorway when you know it’s safe to do so.

 When you leave a motorway, observe the interchange signs and make sure you’re in the correct lane in advance.